PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Meagan Tibbits, Region of Peel - Public Health
+Meagan Tibbits, Advisor, Region of Peel - Public Health

-Lydia Cheng, Region of Peel - Public Health
+Lydia Cheng, Epidemiologist, Region of Peel - Public Health

 Non-Presenting Authors: Elena Pavlopoulos, Region of Peel - Public Health; David Guillette, Region of Peel - Public Health; Dr. Nicholas Brandon, Region of Peel - Public Health; Franca Ursitti, Region of Peel - Public Health; Maureen Horn, Region of Peel - Public Health; Louise Aubin, Region of Peel - Public Health; Gregory Kujbida, Region of Peel - Public Health